DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Draw Attention to Meaning
   - Acknowledge Sources and Uncertainty
 - Prepare for Data Story quiz, to be taken during any 2-hour period before midnight tonight on [Moodle](https://moodle.trincoll.edu)
-- Assign Build Stage 3: Design Meaningful Charts with CTSafeConnect data, due by end of class, in order to share progress with community partners on Thursday

 ### Thu 13 Jan
 - Overview of Learning Goal #7: Map Your Data.
 Start reading HODV chapter <https://handsondataviz.org/map.html>